lawrennd/old_talks/_health/includes/red-flag-analogy.md

 \notes{\subsection{Red Flag Analogy}}

-When considering new technologies and their effect on regulation, it is sometimes helpful to consider the past.
+\notes{When considering new technologies and their effect on regulation, it is sometimes helpful to consider the past.
 Our new technologies are about moving information, but a previous revolution occurred around moving people and goods.
 A revolution in transport.}

 \newslide{}